scalacenter/scalafix/docs/developers/tutorial.md

 `tests/test`.

-Optionally, if you use IntelliJ, import the build like normal with the action "New project from existing sources" and select the `build.sbt` file.
+Optionally, if you use IntelliJ, import the build like normal with the action "New project from existing sources" and select the `scalafix/build.sbt` file.

 The sections in this tutorial follow the chronological order of the git history so feel free to checkout older commits.